compsoc-edinburgh/betterinformatics-static/_pages/files.md

 ---
 ---

 **NOTE:** The shared GDrive account had some issues.
-Contact n.nardelli@sms.ed.ac.uk if you want to have access to it.
+Contact s1620208@sms.ed.ac.uk if you want to have access to it.

 **ADDING FILES**